The Supremes: Origins

-"Where Did Our Love Go" was followed by four consecutive US number-one hits: "Baby Love" (which was also a number-one hit in the UK), "Come See About Me", "Stop!
+"Where Did Our Love Go" was followed by four consecutive US number 1 hits: "Baby Love" (which was also a number 1 hit in the UK), "Come See About Me", "Stop!
 In the Name of Love" and "Back in My Arms Again".
 "Baby Love" was nominated for the 1965 Grammy Award for Best R&B Song.

+In January 1965, each group member received a check for $100,000 in earnings from the previous year.
+They all used part of this money to purchase a new home for their families together on the same street, allowing them to leave the projects.

 Impact

 The Supremes deliberately embraced a more glamorous image than previous black performers.
 Much of this was accomplished at the behest of Motown chief Berry Gordy and Maxine Powell, who ran Motown's in-house finishing school and Artist Development department.
-Unlike many of her contemporaries, Ross sang in a thin, calm voice, and her vocal styling was matched by having all three women embellish their femininity instead of imitate the qualities of male groups.
+Unlike many of her contemporaries, Ross sang in a thin, calm voice, and her vocal styling was matched by having all three women embellish their femininity instead of imitating the qualities of male groups.
 Eschewing plain appearances and basic dance routines, the Supremes appeared onstage in detailed make-up and high-fashion gowns and wigs, and performed graceful choreography created by Motown choreographer Cholly Atkins.
 Powell told the group to "be prepared to perform before kings and queens."
 Gordy wanted the Supremes, like all of his performers, to be equally appealing to black and white audiences.

 Publications such as Time and The Detroit News commented on the Supremes' polished presentation.
 In a May 1965 profile of rock music, Time called the Supremes "the reigning female rock 'n' roll group" and said that Ross "is greatly envied for the torchy, come-hither purr in her voice."
 Arnold S. Hirsch of The Detroit News said about the Supremes: "they don't scream or wail incoherently.
 An adult can understand nine out of every 10 words they sing.
 And, most astounding, melody can be clearly detected in every song."
 Encyclopedia Britannica commented that the Supremes' hit singles "sounded modern, upwardly mobile, and stylishly sensual in a way that appealed equally to adults and teens of all persuasions."